Brunno-DaSilva/restapi-design-notes/README.md

 - headers
     - Metadata about the request
         - Content-Type: The format of the content
-        - Contet-Length: Size of content
+        - Content-Length: Size of content
         - Authorization: Who's making the call
         - Accept: What type(s) can accept
         - Cookies: Client data in the request